 First, because Georgetown ranks after NYU and Booth, it knows that you are likely to go to those universities.
 Hence, it offers you an incentive to pick Georgetown in the form of a 100% tuition scholarship.
 It’s the same story with NYU, they know that your profile fits a Chicago Booth level application.
 And if both of them have the same tuition fee, you would pick Booth without a glance, so to make you pause and think about them, NYU offers you a 50% scholarship.

-Secondly, before applications start rolling in, university admissions committees decide on having a diverse mix of students; international, local, Asian, European, women, men, high work experience, low experience etc. And on considering all these factors, universities offer you diversity scholarships too.
+Secondly, before applications start rolling in, university admissions committees decide on having a diverse mix of students; international, local, Asian, Indian, European, women, men, high work experience, low experience etc. And on considering all these factors, universities offer you diversity scholarships too.
 So, if Booth doesn’t meet their targeted gender mix and there are more women enrolled in this year’s MBA, being a man, you are likely to be offered a 20-30% scholarship as an incentive to join Booth over NYU.

 If you’re wondering about MBA scholarships in USA for Indian students, keep reading to find a list of scholarships available at the top US universities.
 But first, how to get a scholarship for an MBA through the GMAT?